 From ttal

-Maintains narrative coherence in long collaborative roleplay/fiction sessions (>5 turns) using structured scratch file for resolution, cast, voice, world-state, and fact logs.
+Maintains narrative continuity across long roleplay or collaborative fiction sessions (>5 turns) using structured scratch files for character voice, world-state, and fact tracking.
+Activates when continuity errors would damage immersion.

 Roleplay is the failure mode where forward-creative pull overwhelms backward-consistency check.
 The model writes a good next turn while losing track of facts established 3 turns ago.
 Without scaffolding, internal continuity errors compound non-linearly with turn count; with scaffolding, they go to near-zero.